Test Instructions

 The following are the Clinics within the IVMC

-Chest Pain Fast Track Clinic – CPFT – Eligible patients are those who have suspected or possible cardiac chest pain, but with no clear indication for immediate inpatient admission to hospital based on an emergency room assessment or clinical evaluation in another setting including Family Health Teams.
+Chest Pain Fast Track Clinic – CPFT – Eligible patients are those who have suspected cardiac chest pain, but with no clear indication for immediate inpatient admission to hospital based on an emergency room assessment or clinical evaluation in another setting including Family Health Teams.
 An RN interviews, assesses, and plans the investigation in consultation with assigned vascular physician of the day or by established protocol.
 Each patient has an appropriate form of stress testing and other testing as required.
 Further treatment is determined based on the above.
 If there are no immediate cardiac concerns most patients will undergo a workup to look for vascular disease in other systems.
-Patients with high-risk findings at CPFT will be offered cardiac catherization, often on the same day.
+Patients with high-risk findings at CPFT will be offered urgent cardiac catheterization.

-Heart Failure Clinic – Heart Failure – CHF, is an increasing health problem in our aging society.
-Unfortunately, heart failure has a bed prognosis and survival rates are worse than in many forms of cancer.
-However, new therapies are helping improve this situation, carefully structured heart failure clinics proved a pathway to optimizing care.
+Heart Failure Clinic – Heart Failure – CHF is an increasing health problem in our aging society.
+Unfortunately, heart failure has a bad prognosis and survival rates are worse than in many forms of cancer.
+However, new therapies are helping improve this situation and carefully structured heart failure clinics provide a pathway to optimizing care.
 At KCC we have Nurse Experts who focus on this patient population and work with the vascular physicians to optimize all aspects of patient care.
 They also collaborate with our Nurse Experts in the Implanted Cardiac Device Clinic at KCC, since many of the patients with heart failure also require defibrillators, pacemakers and cardiac resynchronization devices.
 Heart failure referrals typically come from the Emergency Room, at hospital discharge and Family Health Teams.

 Atrial Fibrillation Clinic – This is a special version of RAC.
-Due to the high risk for stroke and development of early dementia in atrial fibrillation patients, who are not optimally managed, the nurses triage these patients on a priority basis, and move them to same day or next day assessment as required.
+Due to the high risk for stroke and development of early dementia in atrial fibrillation patients who are not optimally managed, the nurses triage these patients on a priority basis.

 These clinics combine to offer the health care providers and the people of our region, a varied means of timely access to cardiovascular care in the community.
 The level of service and expertise is reliable, innovative and greatly valued.
 Our nurses work closely with each patient to ensure understanding and comfort as they navigate their cardiovascular care.